linozen/exocortex/content/refs/python-for-everybody.md

 print(res[1], res[0])
 ```

-##### Exercise 10.2 {#exercise-10-dot-2}
+##### Exercise 10.2

-This program counts the distribution of the hour of the day for each of
+This program counts the distribution of the hour of the day for each of the
-the messages.
-You can pull the hour from the "From" line by finding the
+messages.
+You can pull the hour from the "From" line by finding the time string
-time string and then splitting that string into parts using the colon
+and then splitting that string into parts using the colon character.
+Once you
-character.
-Once you have accumulated the counts for each hour, print out
+have accumulated the counts for each hour, print out the counts, one per line,
-the counts, one per line, sorted by hour as shown below.
+sorted by hour as shown below.

-##### Solution {#solution}
+##### Solution

 ```python
 fname = input('Enter the file name: ')